cristiantobol/developer-toolcamp/session_06_more_react.md

 tile is which.
 So the tile just needs to say "I've been clicked" and doesn't need to provide any further information.

-It doesn't know what happens when it's clicked.
-This is all part of keeping the component as dumb as possible so that it is independent and can be easily re-used.
+The `RecipeTile` doesn't know what happens when it's clicked which is a good thing.
+This is all part of keeping the component as dumb as possible so that it is independent from other components and can be easily re-used.

 ### Handling the click in RecipeGridList
 The `RecipeGridList` now needs to supply this prop to the `RecipeTile` as it